openomen/.github/profile/README.md

 ## Supported Operating Systems

-- **Ubuntu (Linux)** — Primary and highest priority platform.
-All core development, testing, and releases focus here first.
+**Ubuntu** — Primary and highest priority platform.
+All core development, testing, and releases focus on Ubuntu first.

-- **Windows** — Planned future support.
-Windows version development is ongoing, with Ubuntu prioritized to ensure stability and completeness.
+Other Linux distros — Planned future support based on community interest.

 ---

 ## Project Priorities

-- Deliver a reliable, performant, and easy-to-use tool for Ubuntu users first.
+- Deliver reliable, performant, and fully featured OMEN hardware support on Ubuntu.

+- Implement fan control, performance/powersaving modes, and monitoring features.

+- Provide a clean daemon and user-friendly interface or API for control.

-- Incrementally add Windows support after Ubuntu features are stable.
+- Expand support to other Linux distros after Ubuntu stability.
-- Maintain clear and consistent releases with automated updates for users.

 ---